Short URL for this page:

 While Lee was thus vainly using all his prestige and all his influence to bring the Army of Northern Virginia up to fighting strength in November, Grant undertook no offensive operations on a large scale.
 In the Valley of the Shenandoah, Early waited, with his reduced force, gloomy and uneasy.
 Off Wilmington, whither Bragg had been sent in general command, subject to Lee's control, there was as yet no increase in the blockading fleet to indicate an early attack, though Lee expected that port or Charleston soon to be assailed.
 He urged that the garrison at either place be ready to assist that of the other.176

 In the far South were direful developments.
 Largely at Lee's instance, General Beauregard had been slated to assume charge p519 of the department where Hood was operating.177 Beauregard had bidden Lee an affectionate farewell about September 23178 and had gone first to Charleston.
 Then he had been assigned to his new post of duty, but he had no real authority.
 Hood made his own plans, with the acquiescence of the President.
 After sending Forrest on a brilliant raid against Sherman's railroad communications, Hood decided to attempt to force Sherman out of Georgia by marching his army into Tennessee.
 This was, perhaps, the fatal military decision of the war.
-If Lee was consulted regarding it, there is no record of the advice he gave.179 On November 16, while Hood tramped toward Nashville, Sherman boldly abandoned his communications with Tennessee and started on his march across Georgia to the sea.180 For two weeks there was suspense; then, on November 30, Hood met Indicates a West Point graduate and gives his Class.Schofield at Franklin, Tenn., and in a wild, reckless, and wasteful battle threw him back on Nashville, where George H. Thomas was concentrating force in a determination to destroy Hood and to leave Sherman free to move on Savannah.181
+If Lee was consulted regarding it, there is no record of the advice he gave.179 On November 16, while Hood tramped toward Nashville, Sherman boldly abandoned his communications with Tennessee and started on his march across Georgia to the sea.180 For two weeks there was suspense; then, on November 30, Hood met Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.Schofield at Franklin, Tenn., and in a wild, reckless, and wasteful battle threw him back on Nashville, where George H. Thomas was concentrating force in a determination to destroy Hood and to leave Sherman free to move on Savannah.181

 These events sent a shiver down the spine of every Confederate.
 Could anything be done to check Sherman's advance?
 Would Lee be able to send troops to oppose him?
 Feverishly the question was debated.
 It probably was the subject most anxiously discussed at a conference between the President and Lee on the 22d of November182 and it was not easily answered.
 For Grant seemed to be co-operating shrewdly with his lieutenant in Georgia.
 Lee's information was that the Army of the Potomac had received twelve days' rations and was preparing a flank movement in an effort to keep him from detaching troops against Sherman.
 Lee at once made ready to attack Grant, and on November 21 even considered abandoning the Valley and concentrating everything for one final thrust; but Grant's anticipated movement did not occur, and the weather temporarily put a stop to operations.183